CKita/BeeFlow/README.md

 If you have any questions, corrections, or suggestions, please feel free to open an [issue](https://github.com/CKita/BeeFlow/issues) or make a [pull request](https://github.com/CKita/BeeFlow/pulls).

-## Acknowledgments <!--# Confira se estas duas últimas seções estão iguais às do artigo -->
+## Acknowledgments

 We are deeply grateful to the authors of all primary studies included in our systematic review, whose empirical work made our synthesis possible.
-Special thanks go to Astrid Kleinert and [Renata Muylaert](https://renatamuy.github.io) for their invaluable insight and advice, which helped us see the bigger picture and put CAK’s Ph.D. project in perspective.
-Last but not least, we thank the Stack Overflow community (<https://stackoverflow.com/>), where we solve most of our coding dilemmas.
+Special thanks go to Astrid Kleinert and Renata Muylaert for their invaluable insight and advice, which helped us see the bigger picture and put CAK’'s Ph.D. project in perspective.
+We also thank Tereza Giannini, Paula Prist, and Silvana Buzato for their insightful suggestions during CAK’s Qualifying Exam.

 ## Funding

 CAK thanks the Coordination for the Improvement of Higher Education Personnel (CAPES, 8888.802356/2023-00), Graduate School in Ecology of the University of São Paulo (PPGE/IB-USP), and São Paulo Research Foundation (FAPESP, 2023/17728-9) for the Ph.D. scholarships.
-MARM was supported by grants, fellowships, and scholarships given to him and his team by the Alexander von Humboldt Foundation (AvH, 1134644), São Paulo Research Foundation (FAPESP, 2023/03083-6, 2023/02881-6, and 2023/17728-9), and Consulate General of France in São Paulo.
+IAS reports financial support was provided by National Council for Scientific and Technological Development.
+MARM was supported by grants, fellowships, and scholarships given to him and his team by the Alexander von Humboldt Foundation (AvH, 1134644), São Paulo Research Foundation (FAPESP, 2023/03083-6, 2023/02881-6, and 2023/17728-9), National Council for Scientific and Technological Development (CNPq, 305204/2024-6), and Consulate General of France in São Paulo.